mesosphere/dcos-commons/frameworks/cassandra/docs/supported-versions.md

 <a name="package-versioning-scheme"></a>
 # Package Versioning Scheme

-- Apache Cassandra: 3.0.13
+- Cassandra: latest stable at the time of the release, refer to the package version.
-- DC/OS: 1.8 and higher
+- DC/OS: 1.10 and higher

 Packages are versioned with an `a.b.c-x.y.z` format, where `a.b.c` is the version of the DC/OS integration and `x.y.z` indicates the version of Apache Cassandra.
-For example, `1.8.0-3.0.13` indicates version `1.8.0` of the DC/OS integration and version `3.0.13` of Apache Cassandra.
+For example, `1.2.3-3.0.13` indicates version `1.2.3` of the DC/OS integration and version `3.0.13` of Apache Cassandra.

 <a name="version-policy"></a>
 # Version Policy